 Palo Alto is home to Stanford University.
 Two great downtown areas, top-performing K-12 schools and a wonderful neighborhood feeling and a very vibrant downtown.
 Click on links to see additional information the Palo Alto Community and Schools.

-Palo Alto homes are in the $2.0M to $5.0M price range.
+Palo Alto homes start at $2.0M.
 Their outstanding performing K-12 school district commands a high price.
 The chart above shows the distribution of prices for homes by number of bedrooms.

 The supply of New Listings (blue line) remains at historic lows at levels consistent with the past eight years.
 The number of Sales is dramatically lower due to Covid and the 30-day lag in recording sales (from June).
 The 2020 numbers are annualized based on first half YTD results.

-The Palo Alto homes sold for an average of $1,673 per SQFT in 1H2019.
+The Palo Alto homes sold for an average of $1,644 per SQFT in 2019.
 The $/SQFT does vary widely.
-The scatter chart above shows the $/SQFT for homes sold in 2018 by the size of the home.
+The scatter chart above shows the $/SQFT by the size of the home.
 This gives you an idea of range of both $/SQFT and the size of homes in Palo Alto.

 This Monthly Median Price provides additional insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The supply of New Listings in Palo Alto is fairly consistent with prior years.
+The supply of New Listings in Palo Alto is consistent with prior six years.
 Note the seasonality with December typically being the low-point during the year.

 Source: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.